HPCurtis/causalcovidcattle/README.md

  Seasonal adjustments are very common within timeseries analyses (Hyndham & Athanasopoulos, 2021) they allow for modelling of the data to be easier by extracting variablity that in specific cases is not the focus of the analysis.

   This is the case with current analysis because we are interested in estimating a causal effect of Covid-19 on the total the number of cattle slaughtered across all Autralian States combined.
 So, by extracting seasonal variablity we are focusing on modelling the overall trend of the data and the causal impact of Covid-19 on this overall trend.
-Therefore, general linear (additive) mdoel is approriate for this estimation task.
+Therefore, general linear (additive) models are apropriate for this estimation task.

   Of course, the assumption of linearity might be potentially a strong one.
 However, the seasonally adjusted data shows the general overall increase in the number of cattle slaughtered through time that coincides with generally increased size and productivity of the cattle industry within Australia through time.

 ![x](https://github.com/HPCurtis/causalcovidcattle/blob/main/img/timeseries.png?raw=true)

 Fig 1: Overall timeseries for ABS data on cattle slaughter numbers pre and post COVID lockdown date.

 ## Forecasts
 ```
 # Generate forecasts for the post-covid period.